 Meanwhile, prepare the vegetables and cut into strips.

-Put rice in the larger bowl and stir in vinegar.
+Put rice in the larger bowl and toss with vinegar.

 Place strips of vegetables on top of the rice, so that there is a line of each all the way across.

 Beginning at the bottom, roll up the nori fairly tightly, but be careful not to tear it.
 When you get near the top, dab a stripe of soy sauce along the edge and finish rolling to seal the maki roll.

 Once you’ve rolled all four maki rolls, slice them into 6 to 8 bite-sized wheels.

 In the small bowl, mix wasabi powder with a few drops of water to make a thick paste.
 Add soy sauce to taste.